Arctic grayling: Description

 Arctic grayling grow to a maximum recorded length of 76 cm and a maximum recorded weight of 3.8 kg.
-Of typical thymalline appearance, the Arctic grayling is distinguished from the similar European grayling (T. thymallus) by the absence of dorsal and anal spines and by the presence of a larger number of soft rays in these fins.
+Of typical thymalline appearance, the Arctic grayling is distinguished from the similar European grayling (T. thymallus) by the absence of dorsal and anal spines and by the presence of a larger number of soft rays in these fins,and also having a larger mouth.
 There is a dark midlateral band between the pectoral and pelvic fins, and the flanks may possess a pink iridescence.
 T. a. arcticus has been recorded as reaching an age of 18 years.

 Range

 Native and introduced range of Arctic grayling, Thymallus arcticus in U.S.

 Arctic grayling are widespread in Arctic Ocean drainages from Hudson Bay, Canada to Alaska and in Arctic and Pacific drainages to central Alberta and British Columbia in Canada.
 They do not occur naturally in the Fraser and Columbia river basins.
 There are remnant native populations of fluvial Arctic grayling in the upper Missouri River drainage in the Big Hole River and Red Rock basin ("Montana Arctic grayling").
 Fluvial Arctic grayling have been reestablished in the upper Ruby River, a tributary of the Beaverhead River.
 The native range formerly extended south into the Great Lakes basin in Michigan, where the species was extirpated by 1936 due to habitat destruction, unregulated logging, and competition from non-native fish species.

 The arctic grayling occurs naturally in the Arctic Ocean basin in Siberia from the Ob to Yenisei drainages and in European Russia in some tributaries of Pechora river.
 Lake dwelling forms of Arctic grayling have been introduced in suitable lake habitats throughout the Rocky Mountains including lakes in the Teton Range in Wyoming, central Idaho and the high Uinta Mountains in Utah, Cascade Mountains and Sierra Nevada Mountains as far south as Arizona.